quickconverts.org

 Search Results:

-Neurotoxicity: Definition, causes, and more - Medical News Today 8 Jul 2024 · Neurotoxicity can occur due to exposure to neurotoxins, which are natural or manmade substances that harm the nervous system.
-This may cause a range of neurological …
+Neurotoxicity: Definition, causes, and more - Medical News Today 8 Jul 2024 · Neurotoxins can impair how the nervous system functions and may affect movement, behavior, and cognitive abilities.
+Symptoms of neurotoxicity.

 Neurotoxin | Definition, Examples, & Effects | Britannica neurotoxin, substance that alters the structure or function of the nervous system.
 More than 1,000 chemicals are known to have neurotoxic effects in animals.
 The substances include a wide range of natural and human-made chemical compounds, from snake venom and pesticides to ethyl alcohol, heroin, and cocaine.
 Characteristics